 - Sole-Proprietorships are unincorporated businesses owned and operated by one individual with no distinction between the business and owner.
 The owner is not an employee and will not qualify for the HRA unless their spouse is W-2 employee, then the owner can access the HRA as a dependent of the spouse.

-As you can see, the way a business is set up affects if the business owner and their dependents will qualify to participate in the HRA.
-Take Command Health has a team of experts ready to answer your questions regarding your HRA and health insurance options.
+As you can see, the way a business is set up affects if the business owner and their dependents will qualify to participate in the small business HRA.
+Take Command has a team of experts ready to answer your questions regarding your HRA and health insurance options.